-In 2014, Community Progress launched TASP, a competitive merit scholarship program for select communities that are ready to engage in a forward-thinking technical assistance process to assess, reform, develop, and/or implement systems to address large-scale vacancy and abandonment in their communities.
-We designed and launched TASP to help find and support today’s pioneers and “changemakers,” both improving the field of practice and effecting positive change on the ground.
+In 2014, Community Progress launched the Technical Assistance Scholarship Program (TASP) to find and support today’s pioneers and “changemakers,” both improving the field of practice and effecting positive change on the ground.
+TASP is a competitive, merit-based scholarship program for select communities that are ready to engage in a forward-thinking technical assistance process to assess, reform, develop, and/or implement systems to address large-scale vacancy and abandonment in their communities.

-We encourage applications from communities who are seeking support to implement or expand innovative, bold reforms to combat large-scale vacancy and abandonment.
+While the next application process will open in late 2017, we encourage communities to contemplate project ideas that seek to implement or expand innovative, bold reforms to combat large-scale vacancy and abandonment.
 Regardless of the form of assistance requested, a competitive application will demonstrate creativity and a willingness to take some risk—TASP is specifically designed to support communities that are ready to take significant action to transform problem properties and to become the next “best practice” models from which other places will seek to learn.

 Please see below a list of past TASP scholarship recipients.
 Where available, each city's name links to the tailored final reports Community Progress produced through the TASP engagement.

 At Community Progress, we truly appreciate the opportunity to hear from past recipients on lessons learned and positive outcomes resulting from our technical assistance delivery.
-Watch the following video testimonials from former TASP scholarship recipients to learn more about the TASP experience and ways that we might be able to assist your community.
+Take a look at the following videos of former TASP scholarship recipients to learn more about the TASP experience and ways that we might be able to assist your community.